codac-team/codac/doc/user_manual/manual/01-introduction/index.rst

 ------------------------------------------------------

 ********************************
-Using IBEX in python with pyIbex
+Using IBEX in Python with pyIbex
 ********************************

 ..
 Figure:: ../../img/pyibex_logo.jpg